Asterisk 8 and later on Debian

 Change the volume

-If on the other hand, there is no clipping whatsoever and the volume is rather low, you can increase the volume with the script sln-vol.sh.
+If on the other hand, there is no clipping whatsoever and the volume is rather low, you can increase the volume with the script chng-vol.sh.
+The script can be used for both SLN and WAV files.

 Below a 6 dB increase in volume;